Wood Stove Thermal Mass

 The standard units for specific heat are in Joules per kilogram degree kelvin.
 To make these numbers a little more useful, let's switch to Freedom Units.
 There's 1055 Joules in a BTU, 1.8 degrees F in a degree K, and 2.2 pounds in a kilogram.
 Here's the same chart in BTU/lb°F.

 Our medium sized stove, the Dwarf 4kW, is made mostly of mild steel (with some cast iron, fire brick, and glass mixed in) and weighs about 100 lbs assembled.
 1 kW is about 3,412 BTU, so the Dwarf 4kW is rated for about 13,648 BTU per hour.
-Assuming we get the stove body up to 450 degrees F in a 50 degree F room our 100 lbs of mild steel will have the potential to release:
+Assuming we get the stove body up to 450 degrees F in a 50 degree F room (and assuming the whole 100 lbs is steel for simplicity's sake) our 100 lbs of mild steel will have the potential to release:

 Let's try it with another 4kW stove, the Salamander Hobbit.
 When asking about heat retention, this is the stove that most people compare against the Dwarf.
 It's cast iron, and a little heavier at 110 lbs.